Pluies/blog/README.md

 ## Run locally

-- Checkout this repository
+Checkout this repository.

-- Initialise the submodules: `git submodule update --init`
+Initialise the submodules: `git submodule update --init`

-- Run: `hugo serve`
+Run `hugo serve --buildDrafts`

 ## Build

-- `docker build .`
+`docker build .`

 Do it once the content has changed to ensure everything works 👌